Overview of 2024 Data

-For more than 20 years, Funders for LGBTQ Issues has compiled grant data to track philanthropic support for LGBTQ communities and causes in the United States.
-To develop the latest Resource Tracking Report, grantmakers submitted data for LGBTQ grants awarded in 2023, and the Research Team supplemented this information with data obtained from IRS Form 990s to identify additional LGBTQ grants from that year.
+For more than 20 years, Funders for LGBTQ Issues has compiled grant data to track philanthropic support for LGBTQ communities and issues in the United States.1 To develop the latest Resource Tracking Report, grantmakers submitted data for LGBTQ grants awarded in 2024, and the Research Team supplemented this information with data obtained from IRS Form 990s to identify additional LGBTQ grants from that year.2

-This site summarizes key findings from the 2023 Resource Tracking Report: LGBTQ Grantmaking by U.S. Foundations.
-We invite you to explore the interactive graphics below and then read the full 2023 report to dig deeper into the latest data related to philanthropic support for LGBTQ communities and causes across the United States.
+This site summarizes key findings from the 2024 Resource Tracking Report: LGBTQ Grantmaking by U.S. Foundations.
+We invite you to explore the interactive graphics below and then read the full 2024 report to dig deeper into the latest data related to philanthropic support for LGBTQ communities and issues across the United States.

 Funder Landscape

-Click the visualization below to explore the decrease in grantmaking from the top funders of LGBTQ communities and causes in 2022 and 2023.3
+Click the visualization below to explore the decrease in grantmaking from the top funders of LGBTQ communities and issues in 2022, 2023, and 2024.3

 Multi-Year Grantmaking